Deam Lake State Recreation Area

 Versailles, IN 47042

-Whitetail deer, ruffed grouse, turkey, squirrel, fox and raccoon.
+Whitetail deer, turkey, squirrel, fox and raccoon.
 A valid hunting license is required.

-There are several picnic areas throughout the property.
-Deam Lake State Recreation Area has five picnic shelter houses and two playgrounds.
-Most shelter houses are available on a first come-first served basis.
-The Buzzard Roost Shelter and the Apple Orchard Shelter are reserved one day at a time.
-Shelter houses must be vacated by 11 p.m. on the reserved day.
-Tables and grills are located at the sites.
+Picnic areas are located throughout Deam Lake State Recreation Area.
+There are five picnic shelters and two playgrounds.
+Most shelters are available on a first come-first served basis.
+The Buzzard Roost Shelter and the Apple Orchard Shelter are available for online reservations through Camp.IN.gov.

 Forest Education Center

-There are several volunteer opportunities at Deam Lake:
+There are several volunteer opportunities at Deam Lake SRA:

-- Forest Education Center clerk/naturalist aide - Assist the Naturalist with the development of new exhibits and helping visitors in the Naturalist's absence.
-Woodworking skills desired.
+- Forest Education Center clerk/naturalist aide - Assist the naturalist with the development of new exhibits, program delivery and visitor assistance in the naturalist's absence.